Danzig crisis: French and British policy

 On 4 May 1939, the French fascist Marcel Déat who secretly worked in the pay of the Auswärtiges Amt wrote in the Paris newspaper L'oeuvre an article entitled "Mourir pour Dantzig?" ("Die for Danzig?"), in which he argued against, saying that Poland was not worth a war.
 The phrase "die for Danzig?" that Déat introduced was often used by the German media during the crisis.
 A key concern for Germany in 1939 was to keep Belgium neutral.
 Belgium had signed an alliance with France in 1920, but declared itself neutral in 1936.
 From the German viewpoint, keeping Belgium neutral both prevented the Allies from threatening the Ruhr and made it easier for Germany to outflank the Maginot line by going through Belgium.
 Hitler went out of his way to stress to the Belgian minister that the Reich would respect Belgian neutrality in the event of war.
 The other nation that German diplomacy focused on was Sweden, which provided most of the iron that was used to create German steel.
 On 5 May 1939, Beck gave a speech before the Sejm, where he stated: "The position of Danzig is the result of a positive interplay of German and Polish interests.
 I have to ask myself 'what is the real object of this?'
 Is it the freedom of the German population of Danzig, which is not threatened, or a matter of prestige-or is it a matter of barring Poland from the Baltic, from which Poland will not allow herself to be barred".
 On the same day, Beck in a speech broadcast on Polish radio stated that Poland wanted peace but that "peace...has its price, high but definable.
 We in Poland do not recognize the conception of peace at any price.
 There is only one thing...which is without price, and that is honor".
-Before the Danzig crisis, the Polish General Staff had devoted far more time to planning a possible war with the Soviet Union rather than with Germany, and even after the Danzig crisis began, planning for a possible war with Germany went about in a rather haphazard and causal manner suggesting the Polish high command did not see war with Germany as very likely in 1939.
+Before the Danzig crisis, the Polish General Staff had devoted far more time to planning a possible war with the Soviet Union rather than with Germany, and even after the Danzig crisis began, planning for a possible war with Germany went about in a rather haphazard and casual manner suggesting the Polish high command did not see war with Germany as very likely in 1939.